hosseinmd/react-principal/readme.md

 const store = createStore({ reducer, initialState });

-const { foo, bar } = store.useState(["foo","bar"]) //define states which you want to update when they changed. if is not defined store listen to whole states change
+const { foo, bar } = store.useState(["foo", "bar"]); //define states which you want to update when they changed. if is not defined store listen to whole states change

 // Divided dispatch from state for performance, because dispatch function never change const dispatch = store.useDispatch();